goldenogs/Donation-Application/README.md

 # C++-Donation-Application
 An application that make use of donors' information such as names and the amount of donation, to calculate the amount of total donation for different purposes.
+The donors' data is stored using a doubly linked list I implemented.

 ## Main
 ![alt tag](./Screenshots/main-page.png "Main Page")